I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

-Like I mentioned earlier in this iBuumerang review, it is actually free to join.
+As I mentioned earlier in this iBuumerang review, it is actually free to join.

-Doing that is as good as nothing though because that is what you will make.
+Doing that is as good as nothing, though, because that is what you will make.

-Now there are several price points that of course are designed for the business/MLM side of things.
+Now there are several price points that, of course, are designed for the business/MLM side of things.

 This is the lowest pack you can purchase and this is only for you to kind of reserve a spot within the company.